mfx-inria/anisotropic_appearance_fabrication/README.md

 - [Pillow](https://github.com/python-pillow/Pillow) 9.5, and
 - the local library [`src/cglib`](src/cglib).

-The versions specified before were used for producing the paper's results but are not strictly needed.
+The versions specified before were used for producing the paper's results.
+The code may not work with Python < 3.10.
+A test with Python 3.6.8 was unsuccessful because `pip install --user -e .`` required a `setuptools`` version >= 64, and Python 3.6.8 only supports setuptools 59.6.0 at most.

-You can use `pip` to install the dependencies:
+You can use `pip` to install the dependencies.
+The following commands should be run from the repository root directory:
 ```
 pip install --user --upgrade pip
 pip install --user --upgrade "jax[cpu]"